 8 USE IN SPECIFIC POPULATIONS

-Available data from published literature demonstrate low levels of sertraline and its metabolites in human milk [See Data].
-There are no data on the effects of sertraline on milk production.
-The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for ZOLOFT and any potential adverse effects on the breastfed infant from the drug or from the underlying maternal condition.
+There are no data on the presence of mannitol in either human or animal milk, the effects on the breastfed infant, or the effects on milk production.
+The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for Mannitol Injection and any potential adverse effects on the breastfed child from Mannitol Injection or from the underlying maternal condition.

 8.4 Pediatric Use